Kuwar20/Kuwar20/README.md

 **EDUCATION**

 **Chandigarh University**
-- Bachelor of Engineering in Electronics and Communication,
+- Bachelor of Engineering in Electronics and Communication

 ---